 In Bolgheri the 2014 vintage was unlike other wine areas as precipitation was scarce.
 The slow maturing of the Cabernet grapes helped the phenolic ripening producing distinctive aromas and flavours never achieved in other vintages.
 The winter season was quite mild with frequent rainfall while the spring started late.
 The heat in May favored a good budding and the summer was warm until the end of July.
 In the month of August the temperatures were lower than the seasonal average.
 The maturation therefore was slowly and gradually accomplished, although delayed.
 This favored aromatic extraction.
 The late summer rains did not harm the grapes that were monitored and cared for by the agronomists.
 The manual harvest started with the Cabernet Franc grapes in mid-September, followed by Cabernet Sauvignon at the end of September and the Castiglioncello di Bolgheri vines at the end of October.
 Grapes were healthy, good veraison, low sugar and good acidity.

-Pale and limpid with a wide aromatic bouquet.
-In the mouth it is pleasant with bright acidity and youthful red berries.
-Despite we are dealing with a delicate vintage, it shows great length and precision.
+A wide aromatic bouquet that engages the senses.
+In the mouth it is pleasant with bright acidity and vibrant black fruit.
+Despite dealing with a delicate vintage, it shows great length and precision.

 Pair with rich flavors like braised meats, osso bucco and aged, hard cheeses.

 - So successful it was granted its own appellation, Bolgheri Sassicaia DOC, as of 1994.

 - A dense, complex wine of legendary longevity.